 His research shows that once you pay people enough, additional financial incentives simply don’t make an individual or team more motivated, more innovative, or more successful.

 Instead, we are motivated by Autonomy, Mastery, and Purpose.
 Autonomy is our desire to be self-directed and it increases engagement over compliance.
-Mastery is the urge to improve our skills – and master our craft.
-Purpose is the desire to do something that has meaning and is important.
+Mastery is the urge to improve our skills—and master our craft.
+The purpose is the desire to do something that has meaning and is important.

 True autonomy also means everyone in the team gets involved and bring their skills to bear to all the challenges that the team faces.
 Only by co-creating can we truly bring all those skills and perspectives to bear on the customer.

 As Marty Cagan said: “If you’re only using your engineers to code, you’re only getting half their value.”
-I would argue that is true for all of us – if you’re only using your designers to push pixels, you’re only getting half their value.
+I would argue that is true for all of us.
+If you’re only using your designers to push pixels, you’re only getting half their value.
 If you’re only using product managers to groom backlogs, you’re only getting half their value.
-Etc.

 So get your engineers involved in design.
 Get your designers involved in engineering discussions.
 Get everyone involved in customer research.
 Because insight, inspiration, and great product ideas come from the least expected corners.